kaiser-chris/gate-mod/README.md

  - 30 new Production Methods for new and old Buildings
  - 6 new Journal Entries
  - 18 new Events
- - 1 new Pop
+ - 2 new Pops
- - 2 new Good
+ - 2 new Goods
  - 2 new Combat Unit Types
  - 1 new Diplomatic Action
- - 629 new Localization Keys
+ - 651 new Localization Keys

 [//]: # (CONTENT-END)